 The main castle range was on the south side.
 It contained a chapel of the Holy Cross on the first floor and a refectory warmed by an accumulative furnace.
 It received the rib vaults and the chapel received stellar vault.
 The characteristic porch, decorated with a rich portal, was situated in the wall thickness.
 In the northern range, a kitchen was placed on the ground floor.
 Higher storeys, illuminated only with slotted windows, were occupied with food storages and kitchen equipment.
 The eastern range housed a dormitory, and western range maybe chambers of a commander.
 The inner ward was surrounded by two-story wooden cloisters, with a well in the middle.
 All ranges were crowned with corner turrets and gothic gables made at the end of construction.

 On the western foreground of the castle there was an economic outer ward, separated by a dry ditch and a zwinger wall from the upper castle.
 It had a symmetrical, trapezoidal shape, probably resulting from the original arrangement of timber and earth building.
-Around the mid-fourteenth century, it was reinforced with a defensive wall with two corner towers and a gatehouse with a foregate from the west.
+In the second phase of construction around the mid-fourteenth century, it was reinforced with a defensive wall with two corner towers and a gatehouse with a foregate from the west.
 Along the western curtain of the outer ward, to the south of the gatehouse was a long economic building, probably serving as a stable.
 The economic buildings were also probably located on the north side of the gate.
 Another large, rectangular building was located in the south-eastern corner of the castle, probably originated from the Middle Ages, perhaps it contained a bath or a smithy, known from historical sources.

 In the third stage of works, at the end of the fourteenth century, a round south-west tower was built with an underground prison cell and a cylindrical tower in the north-west corner.
 They were adapted to fire fighting and had radial arrowslits.
 The south-western tower, preserved until today, was not originally much higher and probably had only one more floor.
 On the upper floor it was accessible from the level of the convent house by a timber bridge.

 In the fourth stage of construction, at the beginning of the fifteenth century, buildings were built on the zwinger area, on both sides of the entrance to the upper castle.
 One of them was occupied by the commander’s apartments.
 Perhaps during this period also a small building of unknown destiny was erected, pressed into the corner between the south, cylindrical tower and the wall closing the moat.
+After the war damages of 1422 new ceilings and vaults were made and the former arcaded dansker was transformed into a quadrilateral building in the form of a small tower.

 To this day the upper castle has survived in the gothic-renaissance form.
 It stands out also, preserved in the original shape, and only slightly reduced, south-west tower.
 The castle houses a museum, hotel and restaurant, and regular outdoor events are organized.
 The tour starts at full hours, every half hour in the season.